Michigan governor to take national stage to rebut Trump

 “Not only did she win the governorship by a wide margin in a key battleground state we lost in 2016 and need to win in 2020, but she is a strong moderate female voice — the perfect contrast to President Trump,” she said.

 In high school, Whitmer wanted to be an ESPN broadcaster but switched course after an internship at the state Capitol while attending nearby Michigan State University.
-She went to law school and, after working as an attorney, won a House seat in East Lansing.
+She went to law school and, after working as an attorney, won a state House seat in East Lansing.

 Whitmer said she will talk about that “incredibly hard time” because it shaped her more than any other.
 She was caring for her mom, who died months after Whitmer gave birth to the first of two daughters.
 She also was serving as a freshman lawmaker and battling a health insurer over covering her mother’s chemotherapy.

-She was an outspoken advocate for women before the 2017 Women’s Marches and #MeToo era, publicly disclosing during a 2013 legislative debate on health insurance coverage for abortions that she had been raped in college.
+She later became the first woman to lead a state Senate caucus and was an outspoken advocate for women before the 2017 Women’s Marches and #MeToo era, publicly disclosing during a 2013 legislative debate on health insurance coverage for abortions that she had been raped in college.

 After leaving the Legislature due to term limits, Whitmer was appointed to temporarily lead the local prosecutor’s office.
 She launched her campaign for governor days after the stint ended.